spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-communicating.md

 ## 2. Communicating with the Database Sync Worker

-To store and retrieve data from the Database, you will need to communicate with the Database Sync Worker through [SpatialOS commands and events](https://docs.improbable.io/reference/latest/shared/design/object-interaction).
+To store and retrieve data from the database, you will need to communicate with the Database Sync Worker through [SpatialOS commands and events](https://docs.improbable.io/reference/latest/shared/design/object-interaction).

-Specifically, you will need to deal with a SpatialOS entity that contains the `DatabaseSyncService` component which receives the commands to communicate with the service.
+Specifically, you will need to deal with a SpatialOS entity that contains the `DatabaseSyncService` component.

-To send SpatialOS Commands you will need to know the EntityID of the target Entity, so you will need to get and store that ID.
+To send SpatialOS Commands you will need to know the EntityID of the target Entity, so you will need to get and store it.
 The best place to do so is when your UnrealWorker checks out the Entity and receives its Components.
-You will be getting callbacks when that happens and can store the ID at that point.
+You will receive callbacks when that happens and can store the ID at that point.

-To do so, in `GDKShooterSpatialGameInstance`, when your game connects to SpatialOS, create a `ExternalSchemaInterface` to deal with SpatialOS messages outside of the GDK that handles all Unreal related ones.
+To do so, in `GDKShooterSpatialGameInstance`, when your game connects to SpatialOS, create a `ExternalSchemaInterface` to deal with SpatialOS messages that come from outside of the GDK.

 Create a reference to the `ExternalSchemaInterface` and expose it, since you will be using it from other places.
 Also, declare the `Init` function that you will use later to register to listen to SpatialOS commands and events.

 This means modifying `GDKShooterSpatialGameInstance.h` as such: